-As of June 30th, the Board had provided loan guarantees from STIP, Trust Fund Investment Pool (TFIP), the Coal Severance Tax Trust Fund, and the Treasurer's Cash Fund to the Enterprise Fund for exposure to INTERCAP bond issues amounting to approximately \$90.7 million and to the Montana Facility Finance Authority (MFFA) amounting to approximately \$88.3 million.
+As of June 30th, the Board had provided loan guarantees from STIP, Trust Fund Investment Pool (TFIP), the Coal Severance Tax Trust Fund, and the Treasurer's Cash Fund to the Enterprise Fund for exposure to INTERCAP bond issues amounting to approximately \$90.6 million and to the Montana Facility Finance Authority (MFFA) amounting to approximately \$100.2 million.
 The Board has not had to perform on any bond and loan guarantee in the past.

 STIP and TFIP are external investment pools managed by the Board.
 Both the Coal Severance Tax Trust Fund and the Enterprise Fund are part of the primary government for the State of Montana.
-The Board manages the Treasurer's Cash Fund which consists of fund balances of all the funds for the State whose investment earnings are permitted by law to flow to the State's general fund.
+The Board manages the Treasurer's Cash Fund which consists of fund balances of all the funds for the State whose investment earnings are permitted by law to flow to the State's General Fund.
 The Board has irrevocably pledged to make loans to cure INTERCAP reserve account deficiencies and to purchase tendered bonds not redeemed or remarketed.
-The outstanding bonds have final maturities of March 1, 2025 - March 1, 2042.
+The outstanding bonds have final maturities of March 1, 2028 - March 1, 2042.
 The Board has not had to perform on any loan guarantee in the past.
 The amounts are merely commitments of the Board.

 By statute, the Board is authorized to credit enhance the INTERCAP bonds and allows the Board to charge a fee for this service.
 There is an annual fee of up to 15 basis points on outstanding INTERCAP bonds.
-If the Board was called on to purchase tendered bonds not redeemed or remarketed, INTERCAP's governing bond indenture requires the Board to be paid a fee equal to 25 basis points of the principal amount tendered bonds purchased.
-The credit enhancement fee received during the fiscal year was \$157 thousand.
+If the Board was called on to purchase tendered bonds not redeemed or remarketed, INTERCAP's governing bond indenture requires the Board to be paid a fee equal to 25 basis points of the principal amount of tendered bonds purchased.
+The credit enhancement fee was waived in fiscal year 2021 to reduce the INTERCAP loan rate from 2.50% to 1.00% until August 15, 2020 providing COVID-19 pandemic relief in the form of debt obligation interest savings.
+No credit enhancement fees were received during the fiscal year.
 Refer to Note 6 - STIP Reserve for further detail.

 MFFA is a discretely presented component unit of the State of Montana.
 MFFA guarantee requests are submitted to the Board for review and approval.
 The Board's participation, either duration or any other consideration, to either purchase bonds or loans or to lend money for deposit into MFFA's statutorily allowed capital reserve account is explicitly limited by statute which requires the Board to act prudently.
 The guarantee requests from MFFA pertain to bonds issued by MFFA with a term of up to 40 years.
 The Board receives a credit enhancement fee at MFFA bond closing based on the term of the financing, the type of bond, the rating of the borrower, and the type of reserve fund.
 The Board and MFFA have entered into an agreement detailing repayment to the Board.
-The credit enhancement fee received during the fiscal year was \$54 thousand.
+The credit enhancement fee received during the fiscal year was \$385 thousand.